An Easy Way to Repot a Cactus

 Sharp cactus needles aren’t a problem when you use this method

-Cacti are beautiful plants that are fairly easy to take care of.
-They can bring a tropical feel to any home.
+Cacti are beautiful plants that are fairly easy to take care of, and they can bring a desert feel to any home.
 However, when the time comes to repot your cactus, you may be left with painful cuts if you aren’t careful.
-In this video, we provide an easy tip to help keep your hands in-tact while repotting your favorite cactus.
-To learn more about cacti, listen to this great podcast about the secret life of cacti.
+But how can you remove a plant covered in sharp needles from one pot and then move it into another pot without having to go to the emergency room afterward?
+In this video, we provide an easy tip for keeping your hands safe while you’re repotting your favorite cactus.
+And if you then want to learn more about this fascinating and incredibly diverse group of plants, listen to this great podcast about the secret life of cacti.

 Taking one look at a sharp cactus can make any gardener reluctant to repot it.
-Here are some tips to effectively repot a cactus without getting hurt.
+Here’s how to do so safely.

-5. Step on the bottom of the nursery pot with your foot to loosen the soil while you gently slide the cactus out of the original pot
+5. Step on the bottom of the pot with your foot to loosen the soil while you gently slide the cactus out.

 7. Admire your beautiful cactus in its roomy new pot!

 See some lovely cactus inspiration in this submission to the Garden Photo of the Day.